Naracoorte Public Library

 Phone: (08) 8762 2338

-To join the Library bring identification of your name and address.
+To join the Library, bring identification of your name and address.
 Membership is also available for temporary borrowers with a $30.00 fee refundable on return of items.
-Your Library card allows you to borrow items in the Library, go online and reserve items and access other online resources. eBooks, eAudiobooks, eMagazines
+Your Library card allows you to borrow items in the Library, go online and reserve items and access other online resources such as eBooks, eAudiobooks and eMagazines.

 The Library has a photocopier for public use at reasonable prices, including the option of colour prints.
 Scanning of documents to a USB is also a great feature.